noname08662/awesome_wotlk/docs/readme.md

 - Loots mobs
 - Skins mobs
 - Interacts with nearby objects (ore veins, chairs, doors, mailboxes, etc.)
-- Can be bound in the Options menu like any other keybind (requires Interaction Addon, bundled in release)
+- Can be bound in the Options menu like any other keybind
 - Can be used in macros: `/interact` or `/interact [@mouseover]` (standard Blizzard modifiers apply)

 ### Nameplate Stacking